Gaussian quantum metrology in a dissipative environment: Effect of dissipative environment

 \section{Effect of dissipative environment}

-In practice, the performance of the quantum metrology is generally obscured by the presence of ubiquitous decoherence caused by the inevitable interactions of quantum system with its environment.
+In practice, the performance of quantum metrology is generally obscured by the presence of ubiquitous decoherence caused by the inevitable interactions of the quantum system with its environment.
 Depending on whether the system has energy exchange with the environment, the decoherence can be classified into dissipation and dephasing.
-We consider that the encoding process of our Gaussian quantum metrology scheme is disturbed by a common dissipative environment.
+We consider that the encoding process of the two modes of our Gaussian quantum metrology scheme is disturbed by a common dissipative environment.
 The Hamiltonian of the total system reads